jradcliffe5/EVNPC_chair/README.md

 ./run-PC-scripts.sh feedback send
 ```

+All three modes below first prompt for optional CC addresses (comma- or space-separated; leave blank for none), which are passed through as `--cc`.

 Save as Gmail drafts (review in your Drafts folder before sending):
 ```bash
 ./run-PC-scripts.sh feedback send --draft